W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 <div id=7 class=zero-height></div>

-7. The statement “God created man in his own image and likeness” needs reïnterpretation.
+7. The statement “God created man in his own image and likeness” needs reinterpretation.
 ²“Image’ can be understood as “thought’, and “likeness’ as “of a like quality’.
 ³God did create spirit in His Own Thought and of a quality like to His Own.
 ⁴There is nothing else.